 What is a Land Contract in Ohio?
-Friday, February 16, 2018
+Full Guide [2019 Update] Friday, January 18, 2019

-While a land contract might be ideal for you.
-However, there are important details you need to know, first.
+While a land contract might be ideal for you, there are important details you need to know, first.
 So, what is a land contract and how does it work?
 Let us give you a lay of the land (pun intended)!
-Learn how you, the buyer, can avoid the bank and make an agreement directly with the seller.
+Learn how you, the real estate investor, can avoid the bank and make an agreement directly with the seller.